MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createcursor.md

 Type: <b>const VOID*</b>

-An array of bytes that contains the bit values for the AND mask of the cursor, as in a <a href="/windows/win32/gdi/device-dependent-bitmaps">device-dependent</a> monochrome bitmap.
+An array of bytes that contains the bit values for the AND mask of the cursor, as in a monochrome bitmap.
+See remarks.

 ### -param pvXORPlane [in]

 Type: <b>const VOID*</b>

-An array of bytes that contains the bit values for the XOR mask of the cursor, as in a <a href="/windows/win32/gdi/device-dependent-bitmaps">device-dependent</a> monochrome bitmap.
+An array of bytes that contains the bit values for the XOR mask of the cursor, as in a monochrome bitmap.
+See remarks.

 ## -returns